openshift/enhancements/enhancements/builds/entitlements.md

 cluster, and the associated RBAC needed to create those objects, will need to be spelled out so that they can be injected into MCM compliances and policies.

+The assumption is that since the preferred solutions below do not entail creating/editing API objects specific to OpenShift only, the existing API client employed by MCM should be able to consume what we provide.

 ##### OpenShift Hive

 Hive has an analogous feature, "sync sets", to allow for API objects to be created on the clusters it manages.
 At this